 The purpose of the Single Resolution Fund is to ensure that funding is available while a bank is being restructured, although costs and other expenses incurred in a bank's resolution should be borne by the bank's shareholders and creditors.
 It is not intended to be a bail-out fund.
-The Single Resolution Fund became applicable as of January 1, 2016 and it is intended that, by January 1, 2024, its available financial means will reach at least 1% of the amount of covered deposits of all banks authorised in all of the participating Member States.
+The Single Resolution Fund became applicable as of January 1, 2016 and it is intended that, by January 1, 2024, its available financial means will reach at least 1 % of the amount of covered deposits of all banks authorized in all of the participating Member States.
 It will be owned and administered by the Single Resolution Board and financed by contributions of banks established in the Member States participating in the Single Supervisory Mechanism.
-Contributions will be calculated at least annually by the Single Resolution Board after consultation with the ECB and national authorities, on the basis of the pro-rata amount of the banks' total liabilities (excluding own funds) less covered deposits with respect to the aggregate amount of liabilities (excluding own funds) less covered deposits of all banks authorised in all of the participating Member States, subject to certain extraordinary ex-post contributions and adjustments.
+Contributions will be calculated at least annually by the Single Resolution Board after consultation with the ECB and national authorities, on the basis of the pro rata amount of the banks' total liabilities (excluding own funds) less covered deposits of all banks authorized in all of the participating Member States, subject to certain extraordinary ex-post contributions and adjustments.

-TLAC
+MREL and TLAC